Compare Cheap Car Hire in Canada for Free with DriveNow

 You will be required to pay for your vehicle using a credit card.

 Am I required to use a Seatbelt in Canada?

 Yes.
 The wearing of seatbelts is mandatory throughout Canada.
 Laws on child seats and boosters vary between provinces.
 Generally child seats are required for children weighing less than 40lbs (18 kilos) and booster seats are required for those under 4' 9'' (145cms).

 Like many countries using a mobile phone whilst driving is illegal across Canada and fines are imposed on those caught doing so.

-Witness the Wonders of Canada with Car Rental Through DriveNow
+Experience the Wonders of Canada with Car Rental through DriveNow

 Discover views that dreams are made of in Canada’s glorious mountains

 With world-famous waterfalls, jaw-dropping mountain ranges, and the most donut shops per capita in the whole world, it’s no wonder Canada is currently one of the most visited tourist destinations on the planet.
 A trip to Canada is a hit on many a bucket list, whether it’s to explore some of the world’s most photographed lakes and hiking trails or to soak up the atmosphere of the laid back but effortlessly trendy cities.

 As one of the biggest countries in the world, you certainly won’t be short of places to visit during a trip to Canada.
 Second only to the giant of Russia, Canada is so large that it’s surrounded by three of the planet’s oceans, meaning there’s also a fantastic range of geography on offer for you to choose between.
 Whether you take a trip in summer to hike around turquoise lakes in Banff National Park or come in winter to have a crack at the world renowned ski slopes of Whistler, you’ll struggle not to be blown away by your surroundings.